nilium/flatui-theme/README.md

 ## Bonus Options

-### Syntax Highlighting Colour Schemes
+### Syntax Highlighting Color Schemes

-The Soda Light screenshot uses a modified version of Espresso Tutti Colori and the Soda Dark screenshot uses a modified version of Monokai.
+The FlatUI theme uses a custom syntax highlighting color scheme.

-If you'd like to use the syntax highlighting schemes shown in the screenshots:
+If you'd like to use the syntax highlighting schemes:

 * Locate the `tmtheme` file in `Packages/Theme - FlatUI/Color Schemes/`
 * Copy and paste the `tmtheme` file in the Sublime Text `Packages/User` folder